ILOLSS/chat-and-average-of-numbers/README.md

 # Chat and Average of numbers

-It is web applaication where users cen send message and get average of two numbers.
+It is web application where users cen send message and get average of two numbers.
 I used React for frontedn and Node.js for backend.
 Render chat page using SSR and render average page using CSR.

 ## Hosting